OpenGeoscience/uvdat/docs/setup.md

 1. Prepare the web client with the following steps:

-   a.
-Run `cp dev/.env.web.example dev/.env.web`.
+   1. Run `cp web/.env.development web/.env`.

-   b.
-Edit `dev/.env.web` and supply a valid MapTiler API key.
+   1. Edit `web/.env` and supply a valid MapTiler API key.
 To sign up for a free MapTiler API key, visit https://docs.maptiler.com/cloud/api/authentication-key/.

-   c.
-Install client dependencies by running `cd web && npm i`.
+   1. Install client dependencies by running `cd web && npm i`.

 2. Run the docker containers with `docker compose up`.
 Be sure to check that all containers were able to start and stay running successfully before continuing.
 3. While the containers are up, run the following commands in a separate terminal to prepare the database: